 Based on management's analyses, it was determined that the BESP of the license was \$120,000,000 and the BESP of the research and development services was \$20,600,000.
 As noted above, the Company received an up-front payment of \$50,000,000 under the Baxter agreement, which represents the allocable agreement consideration.
 Based on the respective BESPs, this payment was allocated \$42,400,000 to the license and \$7,600,000 to the research and development services.
 Since the delivery of the license occurred upon the execution of the Baxter agreement and there was no general right of return, \$42,400,000 of the \$50,000,000 upfront payment was recognized upon the execution of the Baxter agreement.
 The portion allocated to research and development services was recognized over the period of performance on a proportional performance basis through March 31, 2014.
 Management estimated the period of performance to be the period necessary for completion of the non-contingent obligations to perform research and development services required to advance the three formulations of rigosertib described above.
-As of March 31, 2014, all of the deferred revenue related to such research and development services has been recognized.
-For the three months ended March 31, 2014 and 2013, the Company recognized \$333,000 and \$978,000, respectively, of research and development revenue under the Baxter agreement.
+As of March 31, 2014, all of the deferred revenue related to such research and development services was recognized.
+The Company recognized research and development revenue under the Baxter agreement of \$0 and \$478,000, for the three months ended June 30, 2014 and 2013, respectively, and \$333,000 and \$1,456,000, for the six months ended June 30, 2014 and 2013, respectively.